JorritMontijn/zetatest/README.md

 5) getIFR.m: Calculates the instantaneous firing rate (IFR) without running the ZETA-test.
 Use this as you would a PSTH function.

 Additionally, we provide two ZETA-based functions for latency estimation:
-1) latenzy.m: Estimates the response latency for spike times of a single neuron.
+1) latenzy.m: Estimates the response latency for spike times of a single neuron (note that this estimate is different, but more accurate than the one obtained using zetatest.m).
 2) latenzy2.m: Estimates when spiking starts to diverge between two conditions.

 # Rationale for ZETA

 Neurophysiological studies depend on a reliable quantification of whether and when a neuron responds to stimulation, be it sensory, optogenetically or otherwise.
 However, current statistical analysis methods to determine a neuron’s responsiveness require arbitrary parameter choices, such as a binning size.
 This choice can change the results of the analysis, which invites bad statistical practice and reduces the replicability of analyses.
 Moreover, many methods, such as bin-wise t-tests, only detect classically mean-rate modulated  cells.
 Especially with advent of techniques that yield increasingly large numbers of cells, such as Neuropixels  recordings or two-photon calcium imaging, it is important to use tests for cell-inclusion that require no manual curation.
 Here, we present a new family of statistical tests for responses in point-event and time-series data for one- and two-sample comparisons: the family of ZETA-tests.
 As shown in our papers, they outperform approaches such as optimally-binned ANOVAs, t-tests and model-based approaches, in the sense that it includes more cells in real neurophysiological data at a similar false-positive rate.

-## Latency

-For computing the latency of a response, we recommend to use the LatenZy test (https://github.com/Herseninstituut/latenZy), based on the zeta-test.

 ## Credits